 \section{Non-nef canonical bundle and symplectic geometry}

-This section is devoted to the proof of Theorem~\ref{main}.
+This section is devoted to the proof of Theorem~\ref{ch1main}.

-\begin{proof}[Proof of Theorem~\ref{main}]
+\begin{proof}[Proof of Theorem~\ref{ch1main}]

-Suppose $K_X$ is not nef, and $C$ is an extremal rational curve such that $(K_X,C) < 0$ whose existence is given by Höring-Peternell's cone Theorem~\ref{mori}.
+Suppose $K_X$ is not algebraically nef; let $C$ be an extremal rational curve in Höring-Peternell's cone Theorem~\ref{mori}.
 The case where $X$ is projective was treated in~\cite{Ruan}.
 As before, we thus assume that $X$ is non-algebraic.
 The curve $C$ determines a non-splitting family of rational curves $(C_t)$ which is classified in Theorem~\ref{class}.
-Since the canonical class $c_1(K_X)$ is a symplectic invariant, it suffices to show that some genus zero Gromov-Witten invariants $GW_{0,[C]}(\cdots)$ is non zero for all cases listed in Theorem~\ref{class}.
+Since the canonical class $c_1(K_X)$ is a symplectic invariant, it suffices to show that some genus zero Gromov-Witten invariants $GW_{0,[C]}(\cdots)$ is non-zero for all cases listed in Theorem~\ref{class}.

 \begin{lem} For the cases $(1.a)$, $(1.b)$, $(2.a.ii)$, $(2.a.iii)$ and $(2.a.iv)$, the moduli space $\Mbar_{[C]}$ is unobstructed.
 Furthermore, $\GW_{0,[C]} \ne 0$. \end{lem}